furycd001/furycd001.github.io/content/posts/the-early-days-of-paid-wifi-with-strbucks.md

 tags = ["starbucks", "coffee", "coffee shop", "wifi",  "internet", "technology", "nostalgia"]
 +++

-In the late 2000s, Starbucks emerged as more than just a coffee haven; it became a social hub and a place to connect with friends and colleagues.
+In the late 2000s, Starbucks emerged as more than just a coffee haven; it became a social hub, a place to connect with friends and colleagues.
 However, during this period, the concept of free WiFi was not as ubiquitous as it is today.
 Instead, Starbucks UK offered a WiFi experience that required payment for access.

 ----